eclipse-keyple/keyple-java/java/component/keyple-plugin/remote/example/keyple-example-remote-web-service/README.md

 - a remote transaction is executed by the server
 - quarkus server shutdowns

-By default, this example uses the keyple `StubPlugin` that emulates a Native Reader and a Card.
+By default, this example uses the keyple `StubPlugin` that emulates a **local reader** and a **smart card**.
 You can activate the PCSC configuration by invoking ```initPcscReader()``` instead of  ```initStubReader()``` in the `clientApp.init()` method.

-If you are interested in an example presenting synchronous mode, checkout the webservice example.
+If you are interested in an asynchronous protocol example, checkout the websocket example.

 ## Running the example

 This example is based on the Quarkus framework.
-To execute the example in dev mode, you need to install Quarkus dependencies :
+To execute the example, you need to install Quarkus dependencies :
-- an IDE
 - JDK 1.8+ installed with JAVA_HOME configured appropriately
+- gradle

-You can run your application in dev mode that enables live coding using:
+You can run the example in dev mode:

 ```
 ./gradlew runExample